xpack-dev-tools/riscv-none-elf-gcc-xpack/README-MAINTAINER.md

 These commands use the `xpack-develop` branch of this repo.

-### Re-enable multi-lib

-- comment out `XBB_APPLICATION_WITHOUT_MULTILIB` in `application.sh`
-- commit and push the repo

-#### Test multilib builds

-Multilib builds take too long to run tests on all platforms, run them only on the fast machines, like `xbbma` and `xbbli`.

-### Manually trigger the multilib build GitHub Actions

-To trigger the GitHub Actions builds, use the same xPack actions as before.

 ## Durations & results

 The full builds take about 14 hours (3h30 without multi-libs):